 \section{Abstract}

-Stochastic quantization---introduced by Nelson in 1966---describes quantum behavior as a conservative diffusion process in which a particle undergoes Brownian-like motion with a fluctuation amplitude set by Planck’s constant.
-While it fully reproduces conventional quantum mechanics, this approach provides an alternative framework that enables the study of dynamical quantities not easily defined within the standard formulation.
-In the present work, stochastic quantization is employed to investigate tunneling-time statistics for bound states in double-well potentials.
-Using first-passage time theory within the stochastic quantization framework, both the mean tunneling time, $\bar{\tau}$, and the full probability distribution, $p({\tau})$, are computed, and the theoretical predictions are validated through extensive numerical simulations of stochastic trajectories for the two potentials considered as representative cases.
-For the square double-well potential, analytical expressions for $\bar{\tau}$ are derived and show excellent agreement with simulations.
+Nelson's stochastic mechanics formulates quantum dynamics as a real-time conservative diffusion process in which a particle undergoes Brownian-like motion with a fluctuation amplitude fixed by Planck’s constant.
+While being mathematically equivalent to the Schrödinger formulation, this approach provides an alternative dynamical framework that enables the study of time-resolved quantities that are not straightforwardly defined within the standard operator-based approach.
+In the present work, Nelson's stochastic mechanics is employed to investigate tunneling-time statistics for bound states in double-well potentials.
+Using first-passage time theory within this framework, both the mean tunneling time, $\bar{\tau}$, and the full probability distribution, $p({\tau})$, are computed.
+The theoretical predictions are validated through extensive numerical simulations of stochastic trajectories for two representative potentials.
+For the square double-well potential, analytical expressions for $\bar{\tau}$ are derived and are shown to be in excellent agreement with simulations.
 In the high-barrier limit, the results reveal a direct relation between the stochastic-mechanical and quantum-mechanical tunneling times, expressed as $\tau_{\mathrm{QM}} = (\pi/2)\bar{\tau}$, where $\tau_{\mathrm{QM}}$ corresponds to half the oscillation period of the probability of finding the particle in either well.
 This relation is further confirmed for generic double-well systems through a WKB analysis.
 As a concrete application, the inversion dynamics of the ammonia molecule is analyzed, yielding an inversion frequency of approximately $24$~GHz, in close agreement with experimental observations.
-These results highlight the potential of stochastic quantization as a powerful and physically insightful framework for analyzing tunneling phenomena in quantum systems.
+These results highlight the potential of stochastic mechanics as a conceptually coherent and quantitatively consistent framework for analyzing tunneling phenomena in quantum systems.